 My favorite neighborhood in the city is Union Square.
 This is where I spent lots of time when we lived there and it’s still exactly like I remember!
 Take your kids to Union Square park (one of the better city playgrounds) and stop at the Whole Foods across the street for some picnic food.

 Washington Square Park is also nice, especially in the summer since kids are allowed to play in the fountain.

 We also walked around Chinatown but only because we were were already there for dim sum.
-NYC’s Chinatown is my least favorite, it’s nothing like San Francisco’s so I wouldn’t make a special trip to see it unless you are already dining there.
+NYC’s Chinatown is honestly not our favorite, but they do have some good dining options!

 We also walked around the Lower East Side after having dinner in the area.
 We found a cute little playground and some good restaurants.